 Each device connected to the network must be registered in its own Host Database entry; multiple devices should not be registered in the same Host Database entry.
 For example, each networked computer, printer, music player, NAT, Wireless Access Point, etc. must be registered in its own Host Database entry.
 (If a single device has multiple physical interfaces (e.g. a single computer with both an Ethernet interface and a Wireless interface) or has multiple IP addresses, normally all of the device's hardware addresses and IP addresses are registered in a single Host Database entry.)
 Physical interfaces or IP addresses associated with different devices must be registered in separate Host Database entries.

 As registration of a device in the Host Database plays a crucial role in making network services available to the device, and often plays a role in billing for network service, knowingly entering incorrect information into the database may be treated as a violation of University policies.

 When a device is disconnected from the network, remember to update the Host Database to reflect this.
-If the device was registered as an office device, delete its entry from the Host Database; this will avoid unecessary TigerNet Host Charges.
+If the device was registered as an office device, delete its entry from the Host Database.
 Otherwise, if the device was registered as part of a Dormnet subscription, Unsubscribe From Dormnet.
 Be sure to promptly disconnect the device from the network (both wired and wireless) once deleting the entry from the Host Database (or unsubscribing it it from Dormnet).